see4she/see4she.github.io/index.md

 ## Sexual Harassment: Changing the perception

 Women experience a myriad of emotions when sexually harassed - pain, anger, vulnerability, confusion, helplessness, violation, depression to name a few.
-These are powerful expressions that society often overlooks and we are building a medium to give them shape and fight sexual harassment.
+These are powerful expressions that the society often overlooks so we are building a medium to give them shape and fight sexual harassment.

-Bridging the gap between an act of violation and the underlying emotions, we are creating a systemic behavioural change towards sexual harassment through empathy.
+By bridging the gap between an act of violation and the underlying emotions, we are creating a systemic behavioural change towards sexual harassment through empathy.

 Combining VR technology, 360-degree video, CGI animation and motion capture to create experiences where players step into the body of women as they go through sexual harassment.